Jerome-18/Jerome-18/README.md

 - 👋 Hi, I’m @Jerome-18
-- 👀 I’m interested in data analysis.
+- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning data analytics. sql,powerbi and python.
+- 🌱 I’m currently learning data analysis tools like sql,powerbi and python.
 - 📫 You can reach me on linkedIn.

 <!---